HarshilK-15/holoball/README.md

 # Holoball

-Clap your hands and a holographic ball appears over your camera feed.
-Move your hand to steer it, pinch to resize it, make a fist to charge it up, then clap once more to crush it.
+A holographic ball appears over your camera feed.
+Move your hand to steer it, pinch to resize it, make a fist to charge it up, then clap once to crush it.

 Runs entirely in the browser.
 Nothing you do in front of the camera leaves your machine.